mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/sol-ip-protection.md

 {{% alert color="info" %}}

-Access to this functionality is currently limited and can be gained through [Mendix Vendor Program](/appstore/creating-content/vendor-program/).
+Access to this functionality is currently limited and can be gained through the [Mendix Vendor Program](/appstore/creating-content/vendor-program/).

 {{% /alert %}}